-Where nnnn is the amount of system cache in kilobytes successfully tested by the Power On Self Test.
-(This can only appear if you have an SRAM PC Card installed.)
+Where nnnn is the amount of system cache in kilobytes success-fully tested by the Power On Self Test.
+(This can only appear if you have an SRAM PC Card inserted.)

 Diskette drive A error or Diskette drive B error